-Map-Collective operations present patterns and APIs that fit more naturally with the real world applications.
+Map-Collective operations present patterns and APIs that fit more naturally with real world applications.
 This simplifies the porting of new applications to the iterative MapReduce model.
-In addition, the developers can avoid manually implementing the logic of some of the operations, such as reduce and merge tasks, and can rely on optimized operations provided by the framework.
+In addition, the developers do not have to implement, test and optimize certain steps of MR-MB, such as Reduce and Merge tasks, and can avoid MapReduce driver side hacks to broadcast the data.